bajor/ai-tools-i-use-presentation/slides.md

 ---

 ## This month - game totally generated with AI.
-It corrects it's bugs.
+It runs code and corrects it's own bugs.

 ---